-The Board finds based on a preponderance of the credible evidence that the employer did not meet its burden of demonstrating that the claimant's actions rose to the level of gross misconduct or misconduct within the meaning of Maryland Code Annotated, Labor & Employment Article, § 8-1002 or 8-1003.
-The decision of the hearing examiner shall be reversed for the reasons stated herein.
+The Board finds based on a preponderance of the credible evidence that the employer did not meet its burden of demonstrating that the claimant's actions rose to the level of misconduct within the meaning of \$8-1003.
+The hearing examiner's decision shall be reversed for the reasons stated herein.